Adrian Rollini: Career

-He cut many sides under the California Ramblers and formed two subgroups – the Little Ramblers (starting in 1924) and the Goofus Five (most prominently 1926–27).
-It was during his work with these groups that he developed his distinctive style of saxophone playing.
+In 1921 banjoist Ray Kitchenman formed the California Ramblers.
+Rollini, together with Red Nichols, Jimmy Dorsey, Tommy Dorsey, was one of the most important members of the band.
+The Ramblers were one of the most prolific recording groups in the 1920s and recorded under different aliases.
+So we find Rollini with many other groups – The Little Ramblers (starting in 1924), The Goofus Five (most prominently 1926–27), The Golden Gate Orchestra.
+During his work with these groups he developed his distinctive style of saxophone playing.
 Rollini's swing and impetus are quite evident; "Clementine (From New Orleans)", "Vo-Do-Do-De-O Blues", and "And Then I Forget" are among some of the best recordings that not only typify the era but showcase the prominence and power that Rollini brought to the table.
 During this time, he managed to lay down hundreds of sessions with names like Annette Hanshaw, Cliff Edwards (Ukulele Ike), Joe Venuti, Miff Mole, and Red Nichols to name a few.
 Some of his best work appears on the sides he cut with Bix Beiderbecke (scattered throughout the 1920s, Rollini's great bass sax solos were on scores of records, and were usually outstanding).
 He also recorded and worked with Roger Wolfe Kahn, Frank Trumbauer, and Red Nichols.

-In 1927, not only did he participate in numerous recording sessions, but he also gained the job of heading up the talent roster for the opening of the Club New Yorker.
-It was a short-lived organization, a who's-who of 1920s jazz, including Bix Beiderbecke, Eddie Lang, Joe Venuti, Frank Signorelli and Frank Trumbauer.
+In 1927 he participate in numerous recording sessions and also gained the job of heading up the talent roster for the opening of the Club New Yorker.
+It was a short-lived organization, a Who's-Who of 1920s jazz, including Bix Beiderbecke, Eddie Lang, Joe Venuti, Frank Signorelli and Frankie Trumbauer.
 Salary demands began to rise, and the club had its shortcomings, which proved a bad combination in the end, and the arrangement only lasted for some 3 weeks.
 It was not long until other talents would be seeking his name.
 From across the Atlantic, Fred Elizalde, a young London-based band leader was leading a band at the Savoy Hotel, and he was looking for the best American jazzmen to spice up his already hot sound.
 He found Rollini, as well as Chelsea Quealey, Bobby Davis, Tommy Felline and Jack Russin.
 Rollini submitted his resignation to the Ramblers (where he was replaced by bass saxist Spencer Clark and later by bassist-tubist Ward Lay), and agreed to join Elizalde, along with fellow Ramblers Quealey, Felline, Russin, and (later) Davis, in 1927, and stayed until September 1928.
 Once he returned to America he also began to write, working with Robbins Music Corporation—some of his compositions would include "Preparation", "On Edge", "Nonchalance", "Lightly and Politely", "Gliding Ghost", and "Au Revoir".